pulsemicro/PulseIDJS/README.md

 	<script src="StitchportJS.min.js"></script>

-How to use the StitchportJS
+How to use the PulseIDJS
 --

 After including the js file to your project you have to create a new stitch engine configuration object and pass as a parameter the domain of the stitchport web api.
 For example: